jmanek/slate_clone/README.md

 ### Includes
 Includes are handled as described in the [Slate Wiki](https://github.com/lord/slate/wiki/Using-Includes).
 The filename must have an underscore prepended to it, which is not included in the markdown file description.

-WIP: Make look and feel equiavlent to Slate 2.3.1.
+WIP: Make look and feel equivalent to Slate 2.3.1.